rachelcliff/TheCosplayQueue/README.md

 Planning:
 $_GET
 - 1- Echo data inputted to form -> Complete
-- 2- echo current place in queue
+- 2- echo current place in queue (count sql query where photo taken = no) -> WIP
-- 3- refresh queue
+- 3- refresh queue (PUT statement need help with this one) -> WIP
 - 4- autofill join and update forms

 $_POST